I. Company name, registered office, purpose and subject of the cooperative

 § 2 Purpose and subject

-- In accordance with the international approved standards for the operation and maintenance of a certification body, the cooperative shall fulfil its function for the benefit of all members and shall not pursue profit maximization.
-Its revenue shall only be used to cover costs and to secure its existence.
+- In accordance with internationally accepted standards for the operation of and the maintenance of a certification body, the cooperative meets its function at the same time for the benefit of all interested parties and does not pursue profit maximization intention.
+It uses its income only to

 § 3 Acquisition of membership